shervinea/cheatsheet-translation/tr/cs-221-states-models.md

 **77. Optimal policy ― The optimal policy πopt is defined as being the policy that leads to the optimal values.
 It is defined by:**

-&#10230; En iyi politika ― En iyi politika,πopt, en iyi değerlere götüren politika olarak tanımlanmaktadır.
+&#10230; En iyi politika ― En iyi politika olan πopt, en iyi değerlere götüren politika olarak tanımlanmaktadır.
 En iyi politika aşağıdaki gibi tanımlanmaktadır:

 <br>

 **78. [Value iteration ― Value iteration is an algorithm that finds the optimal value Vopt as well as the optimal policy πopt.
 It is done as follows:, Initialization: for all states s, we have:, Iteration: for t from 1 to TVI, we have:, with]**

-&#10230; [Değer tekrarı(iteration) ― Değer tekrarı(iteration) en iyi politikanın,πopt, yanında en iyi değeri,Vopt, bulan bir algoritmadır.
+&#10230; [Değer tekrarı(iteration) ― Değer tekrarı(iteration) en iyi politika olan πopt, yanında en iyi değeri Vopt'ı, bulan bir algoritmadır.
 Değer tekrarı(iteration) aşağıdaki gibi yapılmaktadır:, İlklendirme: bütün s durumları için:, Tekrar: 1'den TVI'ya kadar her bir t için:, ile]

 <br>